MicLieg/LinuxGSM-Docs/configuration/start-parameters.md

 # Start Parameters

 {% hint style="info" %}
 Also known as Command-Line Parameters, Command line arguments, or Launch Parameters.
 {% endhint %}

-Many game servers require _start parameters_, these are command-line options that are set with the server executable when the server starts.&#x20;
+Many game servers require _start parameters_, these are command-line options that are set with the server executable when the server starts.

 Using [game server configs](game-server-config.md) over parameters is preferred, however, sometimes this is not an option.
 When this is the case only parameters or a mixture of game server config and parameters will be used.